Wollivan/SquadronLeader/README.md

 ### Attack Stage:

-- Players take turns to roll a number of Attack dice equal to your Attack value if the defender is within their firing arc.
-The defending player rolls a number of Defense equal to their Defense value.
+- The attacking player rolls a number of Attack dice equal to your Attack value.
+- The defending player rolls a number of Defense dice equal to their Defense value.
 - Each value of 6-7 rolled on the Attack dice counts as 1 damage.
 An 8 rolled counts as a critical hit.
 - Each value of 6-8 rolled on the Defense dice counts as a dodge and cancels out a hit.
 It takes 2 dodges to cancel out a critical hit.
 Critical hits still only deal 1 damage when not cancelled out.
 - The defender loses Health equal to the hits that haven’t been canceled out.
 - A player can only attack if the enemy plane token is in range.
-Range is determined with the knots on the range string and measuring from the front arc of the attackers plane token.
+Range is determined with the knots on the range string, ensuring any part of the knots each crosses over a token, or closer.
+- The defender must also be within the attackers firing arc (90° lines on the front of the token).

 A new turn begins and the player who went second in the previous turn now goes first this turn.